 Response: Partially accepted.
 A distinction should be drawn between civil debts and statutory debts.
+The courts have held that SARS requires extended powers to recover tax debts in the light of the critical role taxes play in the functioning of society.
+SARS' power to appoint a third party to collect a tax debt, without requiring a court to do so, is such a power.
 Prior judicial oversight is not required under the TAA nor is it required in most jurisdictions with similar powers.
 The OECD Tax Administration 2015 report on 56 jurisdictions indicates that tax administrations in 50 of the jurisdictions are permitted to collect taxes from third parties and only one requires a court order to do so.
 The proposed amendment will be redrafted to allow for prior notice and opportunity to apply for debt relief, for example by an instalment payment agreement, compromise or reduction of the amount to be paid to SARS under section 179 based on basic living expenses or, in the case of business, serious financial hardship.
 However, prior notice will not be given if a senior SARS official is satisfied that to do so would prejudice the collection of the tax debt.